 With this in mind, any or all of the following issues may present roadblocks to the use of a multi-factor token for all users in a PKI:

-The Luna Credential System (LCS) introduces a new, patent pending, approach to multi-factor authentication by maintaining user credentials in a centralized hardware device that is securely accessible by endpoints in a distributed network.
-It unites the familiarity of certificate-based authentication with the security of a FIPS 140-2 Level 3 certified hardware security module (HSM).
+The Luna Credential System (LCS) introduces a new, patent pending, approach to multi-factor authentication by maintaining user credentials in a centralized on-premises or cloud-based hardware device that is securely accessible by endpoints in a distributed network.
+It unites the familiarity of certificate-based authentication with the security of a FIPS 140 Level 3 certified hardware security module (HSM).
 LCS is a multi-purpose, secure credential system ideally suited for an environment in which the endpoints cannot use a traditional small form-factor token.
 Composed of the Luna Credential HSM and the Luna Credential Client, LCS supports a number of use cases including Windows Logon and authentication to PK-enabled applications and websites.

-Derived from TCT’s flagship Luna HSM for Government, the Luna Credential HSM generates and protects PKI user credentials within the HSM thereby replacing individual tokens.
+Derived from TCT’s flagship Luna T-Series HSM, the Luna Credential HSM generates and protects PKI user credentials within the HSM thereby replacing individual tokens.
 Credentials never leave the security boundary of the HSM and can only be accessed by authorized endpoints over a secure communication link.
 The Luna Credential HSM provides a scalable architecture and supports multiple independent “credential bins.”
 A credential bin is a cryptographically isolated location within the HSM that contains the private key and associated certificate for individual entities.
 These identity credentials can only be accessed by endpoints when the correct password for the credential bin is provided.
 An internal credential directory is maintained by the Luna Credential HSM to correspond bins with entities that access the bins via the Luna Credential Client.

 The Luna Credential Client, which is installed on the endpoint machine, provides an equivalent user experience to traditional multi-factor authentication login.
 During any operation that needs the entity’s certificate and corresponding private key, the Luna Credential Client establishes secure communications to the HSM.
 Utilizing the credential directory onboard the HSM, the client determines the correct credential bin for the given entity and sends the password to the HSM.
 Once the password is validated, the process on the endpoint system can proceed to utilize the keys and certificates within the entity’s specific credential bin.
 This password may be entered by a human user, or in the case of a NPE, may be supplied by an automated process.